ybyzek/theniledev-examples/data-plane/pulumi/README.md

 Duration: 5s
 ```

-Pull up that `websiteUrl` in-browser and verify you see the provided "greeting"
+Pull up that `websiteUrl` in-browser and verify you see the provided "dbName"
 as well as all of the instance details.

 ## Add or Remove Instances ##

 While the reconciler is running, in the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or
-more new SkyNet instances to the organization.
+more new SaaSDB instances to the organization.
 This will trigger events that the
 reconciler receives and the data plane will synchronize accordingly.
 Deleting an instance in the
 control plane will result in destruction of the corresponding Pulumi stack.